JulianCataldo/remark-lint-frontmatter-schema/README.md

 See **[./demo/content](./demo/content)** files for examples.

-All you have to do is to point to a schema path, relative to project root, thanks to `'$schema'` key:
+Schema association is done relative to project root, thanks to `'$schema'` key:

 ```markdown
 ---